High-order Solution Transfer between Curved Triangular Meshes: Introduction

 Conservative solution transfer has been around since the advent of ALE, and as a result much of the existing literature focuses on mesh-mesh pairs that will occur during an ALE-based simulation.
-When flow-based mesh distortion occurs, elements are typically ``flipped'' (e.g. a diagonal is switched in a pair of elements) or elements are subdivided or combined.
+Many ALE methods modify the mesh during simulation: when flow-based mesh distortion occurs, elements are typically ``flipped'' (e.g. a diagonal is switched in a pair of elements) or elements are subdivided or combined.
 These operations are inherently local, hence the solution transfer can be done locally across known neighbors.
 Typically, this locality is crucial to solution transfer methods.
 In \cite{Margolin2003}, the transfer is based on partitioning elements of the updated mesh into components of elements from the old mesh and ``swept regions'' from neighbouring elements.
 In \cite{Kucharik2008}, the (locally) changing connectivity of the mesh is addressed.
 In \cite{Garimella2007}, the local transfer is done on polyhedral meshes.

 Global solution transfer instead seeks to conserve the solution across the whole mesh.
 It makes no assumptions about the relationship between the donor and target meshes.
 The loss in local information makes the mesh intersection problem more computationally expensive, but the added flexibility reduces timestep restrictions since it allows remeshing to be done less often.
 In \cite{Dukowicz1984, Dukowicz1987}, a global transfer is enabled by transforming volume integrals to surface integrals via the divergence theorem to reduce the complexity of the problem.